First Place Hamilton

-First Place Hamilton, is a 25-storey, (78.0 m), seniors retirement apartment building in Hamilton, Ontario, Canada, which was built in 1976.
+First Place Hamilton is a 25-storey (78.0 m) seniors retirement apartment building in Hamilton, Ontario, Canada, which was built in 1976.
 It is the 15th-tallest building in Hamilton.
 This high rise is situated at the corner of King and Wellington Street South which was the original site of the First United Church, which burned down in 1969.

-Described as an active living community that's provided comfortable home and services for seniors in Hamilton for over 3-decades.
-The property also includes a variety store, post office, pharmacy, restaurants, garden, and faith-based and recreation programs.
+Described as an active living community that's provided comfortable home and services for seniors in Hamilton for over 3-decades, the property also includes a variety store, pharmacy, restaurants, gym, garden, and faith-based and recreation programs.